 It’s also important to understand that these challenges aren’t permanent roadblocks.

-The ones who will truly make a difference for you are those who know cancer the best and matching you to the insurer who is the most liberal, given your situation and variables therein.
+The ones who will truly make a difference for you are those who know cancer the best and can match you to the best insurer for your situation.
 We are one of those agencies.

-Have you recently been diagnosed with cancer and considered life insurance?
+Have you recently been diagnosed with cancer and are considering life insurance?
 We want to hear from you.
 If you’ve started shopping, what challenges have you encountered?
 Share your story in the comments below.